 The role of griffon vulture is irreplaceable in the ecosystem chain - it is exclusively fed to dead animals, which prevents the spread of infection and thus makes natural recycling.

 It feed exclusively to the corpses of medium and large mammals, mostly equidae and fennel (cows, horses, sheep, donkeys, deer), but also foxes, dogs, rabbits...
 It rarely attacks a live prey, only if it's a sick and an unhealthy animal.
 It is predominantly fed to softer tissues (intestines and muscles).
 A long, movable neck, covered with thick eiderdown, allows it deep penetration into the corpse.

 It seeks food in groups.
 Regularly searches for a region of 50 to 60 km in diameter around the rest or nests, and often also a much wider area of 120-150 km in diameter.

 More interesting facts about griffon vultures

-They are better weather forecasters than meteorologists.
-When they start to rise to heights, 10-15 of them begin to circulate in a flock, that means there it will be a storm.
-Their range of wings reaches 3 m and almost do not wave wings as they fly without fear above, below and next to you.
-According to scientific research, griffon vultures are birds that use the best hot vertical air currents.
-Although they are heavy, they can climb up to 3000 m in height and fly at a speed of 60 km/h without effort.
+They say they are better weather forecasters than meteorologists.
+When they start rising and 10-15 of them start circling in a flock, there is a storm.
+Their wingspan reaches 3m and they barely flap their wings as they fly fearlessly above, below and beside you.
+According to scientific research, vultures are the birds that make the best use of warm vertical air currents.
+So effortlessly, even though they are heavy, they manage to climb up to 3000 m in height and fly at speeds of up to 60 km/h.